dragona/android-intro/02_Layout/readme.md

 ![Layouts](display/code_linearLayout.gif)

-See if you can is to implement an improved version of the above using a ConstraintLayout combined with a ScrollView, a RelativeLayout and a LinearLayout if all needed.
-You final result should look like this
+See if you can implement an improved version of the above design but this time, using a ConstraintLayout combined with a ScrollView, a RelativeLayout, and a LinearLayout if all needed.
+Your final result should look like this

 ![Try this](display/layout_final.gif)